So on that note: let's do a ship review of the Nebulon B.

 Spinal Turbolasers: 4 red dice in the front, 3 in the rear.
 Concentrate Fire turns that into 5, better than a basic ISD front arc at a significantly reduced cost.
 Downside is the 9 points of cost.

 Turbolaser Reroute Circuits: Turn one red dice into the Crit you want it to be.
 The downside here is that if you ever want to use your Evade for defense, the Evade is gone for good.
 It eliminates the use of it as a defense token, so you're dependant on 2 braces to keep you alive.
 I'm not a huge fan of that.
-On a Rieekan version, this is usually used and discarded on the turn you're dying/dead, because you know you're not getting another chance at it.
+On a Rieekan version, this is usually discarded on the turn you're dying/dead, because you know you're not getting another chance at it.